 Emitting a session-based signal

-Before emitting a session-based signal to existing connections, the provider verifies whether it is allowed to emit the given signal to the guild members.
-Upon receipt of the signal, the consumer checks whether it has the authorization to accept the given signal.
-The consumer also checks whether the provider is authorized to emit the given signal.
+Before emitting a session-based signal to existing connections, the provider verifies whether there is any peer that is allowed to receive the signal.
+Upon receipt of the signal, the consumer checks whether provider is authorized to emit the given signal.

 Figure 2-15.
 Validating a session-based signal